danfuzz/samizdat/doc/library-guide/Peg.md

 #### `stringFromTokenList(tokens) -> string`

-Takes a list of tokenizer-style character tokens (that is, records whose class names are each a single character long), returning the result of concatenating all the characters together in order.
+Takes a list of tokenizer-style character tokens (that is, records whose names are each a single-character-long symbols), returning the result of concatenating all the characters together in order, as a string.

 This function is intended to aid in the building of tokenizers.

 #### `symbolFromTokenList(tokens) -> symbol`

-Like `stringFromTokenList`, except returns an interned symbol.
+Like `stringFromTokenList`, except returns an interned symbol instead of a string.

 #### Rule: `any`